omarjuice/senior-enrichment/README.md

   * [  ] imageUrl - with a default value
   * [  ] address - not empty or null
   * [  ] description - extremely large text
-* [  ] Write a route to serve up all campuses
-* [  ] Write a route to serve up a single campus (based on its id)

-#### Frontend
-* [  ] Write a campuses sub-reducer to manage campuses in your Redux store
-* [  ] Write a component to display a list of all campuses (just their name and image)
-* [  ] Display the all-campuses component when the url matches `/campuses`
-* [  ] Write a component to display a single campus (should display name, image, address and description)
-* [  ] Display the appropriate campus when the url matches `/campuses/:campusId`
-* [  ] Clicking on a campus from the all-campuses view should navigate to show that campus in the single-campus view

-Congrats!
-You have completed your first vertical slice!
-Make sure to `commit -m "Feature: Get All and Single Campus"` before moving on!

-### Tier 2: Students and Single Student (25%)

-#### Backend

 * [  ] Write a `students` model with the following information:
   * [  ] firstName - not empty or null
   * [  ] lastName - not empty or null